Julianne Kissinger Flaunts Bodacious Booty & Asks Fans To Rate Her Peach

 Julianne Kissinger put her jaw-dropping figure on display in her latest Instagram share.
 The model tantalized her 6.2 million followers while wearing a skintight ensemble that clung to her bodacious curves.
-The pic sparked a fierce frenzy soon after she shared it and her admirers raced to engage with her on social media.
+The pic sparked a fierce frenzy soon after she shared it, and her admirers raced to engage with her on social media.

 The buxom brunette wanted to gauge the opinion of her fans.
-In her caption, Julianne asked them to rate her booty using a scale from 1-100.
+In her caption, Julianne asked them to rate her booty using a scale from one to 100.
 She used a peach emoji to represent her derriere.

 The 28-year-old showcased her incredible figure in a racy outfit.
 She rocked a skimpy white crop top that seemed just a tad too small for her.
 The strappy vest showed off her toned arms and revealed just a hint of sideboob.

-Julianne’s peachy backside took center stage in the pic.
-The bombshell’s lush booty was put on display and she proudly flaunted her hourglass silhouette.
-She sported a red thong that was a snug fit.
+Julianne's peachy backside took center stage in the pic.
+The bombshell's lush booty was put on display and she proudly flaunted her hourglass silhouette.
+She sported a red thong that had a snug fit.
 The bottoms sat high on her curvy hips and exposed her thick thighs.

-The indoor location for the snap was well-lit and airy.
-In the background, the light-colored walls and built-ins added to the spacious feeling of the room.

 Julianne stood with her back toward the camera.
 She then looked over her shoulder at the lens with a sultry expression on her face.
 However, all eyes were on her booty.
-She emphasized her backside by placing her hand beneath a butt cheek and lifting it up for the lens.
+She emphasized her backside by placing her hand beneath a butt cheek and lifting it up.

-The influencer’s fans inundated her with love shortly after she posted the image.
-She has already garnered more than 100,000.
+The influencer's fans inundated her with love shortly after she posted the image.
+She has already garnered more than 100,000 likes.
 Many of her admirers took up her challenge to rate the photo, and most of them gave her a high score.

 "At least 100,000,000," an admirer wrote.